SFFILM to Honor Park Chan-wook With Career Tribute and Screening of ‘No Other Choice’

 “Preparation for the Next Life” Explores Love, Survival, and Displacement in a Divided City

-The film centers on their evolving relationship—two people shaped by violence, displacement, and invisibility—who begin to imagine the possibility of a life different from the one they expected.
-Rather than offering a traditional romance, the story focuses on survival and the subtle forms of intimacy forged under pressure.
+The film centers on their evolving relationship, two people shaped by violence, displacement, and invisibility, who begin to imagine the possibility of a life different from the one they expected.
+Rather than offering a traditional romance, Preparation for the Next Life studies how love can exist amid precarity, revealing the quiet resilience of people surviving in the cracks of a divided city.

-Produced by Dede Gardner, Jeremy Kleiner, Adele Romanski, Mark Ceryak, and Barry Jenkins, the film blends naturalistic storytelling with a strong sociopolitical undercurrent, reflecting Liu’s documentary roots (Minding the Gap).
+Produced by Dede Gardner, Jeremy Kleiner, Adele Romanski, Mark Ceryak, and Barry Jenkins, the film reflects Liu’s signature blend of empathy and social observation, balancing raw intimacy with political awareness.

 Watch the trailer for Preparation for the Next Life below.